 We all say strange things to our kids!
-This month’s original cartoon is inspired by Eve Herrera Rosno of Hastings, Nebraska.
+This month’s original cartoon is inspired by Julie Spearing of Chapel Hill, Tennessee.
 Post your “Things You Never Thought You’d Say as a Parent” comment below—yours might be featured as a cartoon!

 By Brenda Cox